dgwhited/guardduty-runbooks/runbooks/impact-runtime-suspiciousdomainrequest-reputation.md

  * **Feature:** Runtime Monitoring

-This finding informs you that the listed EC2 instance or the container within your AWS environment is querying a low reputation domain name that is suspected of being malicious. noticed characteristics of this domain that were consistent with previously observed malicious domains, however, our reputation model was unable to definitively relate it to a known threat.
+This finding informs you that the listed EC2 instance or the container within your AWS environment is querying a low reputation domain name that is suspected of being malicious.
+The observed characteristics of this domain were consistent with previously observed malicious domains.
+However, our reputation model was unable to definitively relate it to a known threat.
 These domains are typically newly observed or receive a low amount of traffic.

 Low reputation domains are based on a reputation score model.
 This model evaluates and ranks the characteristics of a domain to determine its likelihood of being malicious.